Commentary: Removal of rising political star reveals murky nature of Chinese elite politics

 There are signs that Sun has been placed under house arrest since Jul 14.

 First, Xinhua News Agency announced the reshuffle of Chongqing’s and Guizhou’s party secretaries in the morning of Jul 15.
-When Zhao Leji, a member of the Politburo and director of the Central Organisation Department, made the announcement that Sun was no longer concurrent party secretary of Chongqing at a meeting in Chongqing on the same day, Sun was absent from the meeting.
+However, when Zhao Leji, a member of the Politburo and director of the Central Organisation Department, made the announcement that Sun was no longer concurrent party secretary of Chongqing at a meeting on the same day, Sun was absent from the meeting.

 Second, Sun apparently attended the Fifth National Financial Work Conference held in Beijing from Jul 14 to 15.

-Wearing a long-sleeved blue shirt very similar to the one Sun wore during his inspection tour of Chongqing on Apr 16, 2014, Sun was probably seated between General Xu Qiliang, a member of the Politburo and vice chairman of the Central Military Commission who wore a short-sleeved blue shirt that day, and Li Yuanchao, a member of the Politburo and vice president of the People’s Republic of China who wore a short-sleeved white shirt that day.
+Wearing a long-sleeved blue shirt very similar to the one he wore during his inspection tour of Chongqing on Apr 16, 2014, Sun was probably seated between General Xu Qiliang, a member of the Politburo and vice-chairman of the Central Military Commission who wore a short-sleeved blue shirt that day, and Li Yuanchao, a member of the Politburo and vice-president of the People’s Republic of China, who wore a short-sleeved white shirt that day.

 But in the CCTV report at 7.18pm on Jul 15, Sun’s image was edited out.
 Between Xu Qiliang and Li Yuanchao, there is only a small trace of an arm poking out of a long-sleeved blue shirt.

-On Jul 24, Xinhua News Agency announced that Sun has been placed under investigation for suspected serious breaches of party discipline.
+On Jul 24, Xinhua announced that Sun has been placed under investigation for suspected serious breaches of party discipline.

 WILL HU CHUNHUA FOLLOW SUIT?